shiri-09/shiri-09/README.md

 </div>

 I’m an aspiring engineer exploring the intersection of **Artificial Intelligence**, **Cybersecurity**, and **real-world intelligent systems**.
-I enjoy learning new programming languages, experimenting with emerging technologies, and building practical systems — currently diving into projects using the **Raspberry Pi 5** and modern AI tools.
+I enjoy learning new programming languages, experimenting with emerging technologies, and building practical systems.
+Currently diving into projects using the **Raspberry Pi 5** and modern AI tools.

 <div align="center">